granthbr/docker-anypoint-studio/README.md

 1. XQuartz: Install XQuartz.
 	 - Easiest method for installation is to use homebrew: brew cask install xquartz

-2.There are a couple of methods to start the X11 engine with quartz.
+2. There are a couple of methods to start the X11 engine with quartz.

 *** Warning:There might be an error running studio such as "AnypointStudio: Cannot open display", try to use each one of the below commands and attempt to run studio again.Assign IP address or hostname to xquartz ***

    a.
 Method 1: DISPLAY_MAC=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')